 Once you’ve purchased your materials, you can start framing the walls and ceiling of your basement.
 Before you frame the entire basement, be mindful of your ceiling joists, sump pump and anything else that might stick out or require additional attention.
 Make necessary changes to accommodate these needs.
 Plan to frame your entire basement from the walls to the ceiling in three to five days.

 We advise you to hire a professional to add the necessary electrical and plumbing systems into your basement.
 You may also need to install extra ductwork for added ventilation.

 Electrical and plumbing will take around 3 – 5 days to install.
 Leave this to the professionals.
 Be proactive by hiring a contractor, HVAC technician, electrician or plumber to assist with your basement remodel.
 This will save you plenty of time and stress!

 Now that your utilities are built in, you can finish your basement’s walls and ceiling which you already have framed.
 When insulating your basement’s walls and ceiling, we recommend using some form of non-fiberglass insulation like polystyrene or foam insulation.
 It takes about 5 – 7 days to finish this step.

 7. Install Flooring

 After your walls and ceiling are finished, it will be time to install flooring.
 As you install the flooring, make sure to add a vapor barrier.
-A vapor barrier will protect your basement from experiencing moisture problems which can cause mold and mildew if flooring is incorrectly installed.
-Flooring will generally take about 2 – 3 days to install, but can also vary depending on the square footage of your basement.
+A vapor barrier will protect your basement from experiencing moisture problems which can cause mold and mildew if the flooring is incorrectly installed.
+Flooring will generally take about 2 – 3 days to install but can also vary depending on the square footage of your basement.